WW Recipe of the Day: Low Fat Cranberry Ginger Oatmeal Cookies

 Bake these cookies less long and they turn out moist and chewy, longer and they become more scone like, less moist, but still chewy.
 Peter preferred them less done; me more.

-According to the nutritional details provided with the recipe, each cookie has 87 calories, *2 Weight Watchers PointsPlus and *4 WW Freestyle SmartPoints.
-Enjoy!
+According to the nutritional details provided with the recipe, each cookie has 87 calories and:

-If you’ve made these oatmeal cookies, please give the recipe a star rating below and leave a comment letting me know how you liked them.
+If you've made these Oatmeal Cookies, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 - 1 cup all-purpose flour